CyberHarassment/HateShield/README.md

 # [In Construction] LAHVD: Exploring Large Language Pre-trained Models for Hate Video Detection
-The complete code will be released after the paper is accepted.
+The complete code will be released soon.

 <!--## 1.
 Introduction
 This repository contains the code for our paper "LAHVD: Exploring Large Language Pre-trained Models for Hate Video Detection".
 Run `eval.py` to obtain the results of our proposed LAHVD method.-->